Azure Service Bus: Scheduling Messages

 Service Bus Graphic 1

 Over a few weeks, the business receives feedback that end users would prefer to receive text messages after a certain time.
-So easy enough, when your API posts messages to the Azure Service Bus developers set the ScheduledEnqueueTimeUtc to the appropriate time.
+So easy enough, when your API posts messages to the Azure Service Bus, developers set the ScheduledEnqueueTimeUtc to the appropriate time.

-Checking It Works
+Checking To See If It Works

-Now that we have messages scheduled we can look inside our Azure Service Bus, select the Queue the messages are in and check out how many are scheduled.
+Now that we have messages scheduled, we can look inside our Azure Service Bus, select the Queue the messages are in, and check out how many are scheduled.

 Azure Service Bus Queue